MecatronicaUSB/uwimageproc/README.md

 * Include tests and documentation;
 * Use small datasets for testing purposes;
 * Follow always the same coding style guide.
 If possible, apply code formating with any IDE.

+Feel free to fork, clone or join the dev team.
+For further information please contact J. Cappelletto (<cappelletto@usb.ve>) with the subject: **uwimageproc**.

 ## License